indimail/indimail-virtualdomains/README.md

 ## Setup & Configuration

+You are here because you decided to do a complete source installation.
+If you use source installation method, you need to setup various configuration and services.
+You can configure indimail-mta using /usr/sbin/svctool. `svctool` is a general purpose utility to configure indimail-mta services.

-Setup (this uses svctool a general purpose utility to configure indimail-mta services.
-The create_services is a shell script which uses svctool to setup indimail-mta/indimail.
-It will also put a systemd unit file svscan.service in /lib/systemd/system
+You can also run the script `create_services` which invokes svctool to setup few default services to start a fully configured system. `create_services` will also put a systemd unit file `svscan.service` in `/lib/systemd/system`.

 ```
 $ cd /usr/local/src/indimail-mta/indimail-mta-x